-First captured image of antigen-bound T-cell receptor at atomic resolution
+First captured image of antigen-bound T-cell receptor at near-atomic resolution

 Using cryo-electron microscopy, researchers have captured the structure of a membrane-bound T-cell receptor complex with bound antigen.